Corporate Communications + Employee Advocacy

 While employee advocacy can benefit many different aspects to a business, it’s often not mentioned as to how it can improve overall corporate communications.

-For many Fortune level or enterprise companies, corporate communications can be a challenge and generally, there might even be a few employees specifically hired to help with this process.
+For many Fortune 500 or enterprise companies, corporate communications can be a challenge.
+And generally, there might even be a few employees specifically hired to help with this process.

 Yet, by implementing an employee advocacy program, corporate communications can quickly benefit and improve the communication between corporate, employees, and the public.

 Before we dive into how it benefits corporate communications, let’s quickly define the term and what is involved.